binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/openstack-terminal-client.rst.txt

    The load balancer will take some time to start as its a complex process to create it, this particularly applies after the second command above.

-If you want to assign a :doc:`floating IP <../../floating-ips>` (which is likely), this can be done by following these steps:
+If you want to assign a :doc:`floating IP <../../floating-ips>` to your load balancer.

 - Run this command: ``openstack loadbalancer list``, save the name of the load balancer you want to verify.

 - Run this command: ``openstack loadbalancer show [NAME]``.
 Replace [NAME] with the name from previous step.
 Save the value of the ``vip_port_id`` of the load balancer.

-- Run this command: ``openstack floating ip list``, save an un-assigned floating IP.
+- Run this command: ``openstack floating ip list``, save an unassigned floating IP.

 - If you don't have an unassigned floating IP, follow the steps in the :doc:`floating IP addresses <../../floating-ips>` article to assign one to the project.